variantstudios/wisdomwaysacupuncture.com/_posts/2018-03-04-an-acupuncturists-insight-what-your-impatience-agitation-and-what-i-saw-in-my-garden-have-in-common.md

 ---
 title: >-
-  An Acupuncturist's Insight: What your Impatience/Agitation and What I Saw in My Garden Have in Common
+  An Acupuncturist's Insight: What your Impatience-Agitation and What I Saw in My Garden Have in Common
 date: 2018-03-04 14:40:00
 categories: